Business Owners Planning Review 2023-24

-Director’s loans – consider taking a dividend to clear the loan or repaying the loan within nine months of trading year-end to avoid an additional corporation tax charge at 33.75%.
+Director’s loans – consider taking a dividend to clear the loan (if reserves are available) or repaying the loan within nine months of trading year-end to avoid an additional corporation tax charge at 33.75%.

 It may be advisable for directors with semi-permanent deposits on loan to the company to charge interest as a basic rate taxpayer can receive £1,000 in interest tax-free and a higher rate taxpayer £500.

 The tax on-costs of running a company car fleet and tax implications for employees may justify a change in strategy.
 For example, lending the employee the money to buy their own car and paying them tax-free business mileage to cover running costs.